Bandhani

-Bandhani is a type of tie-dye textile decorated by plucking the cloth with the fingernails into many tiny bindings that form a figurative design.
-Today, most Bandhani making centers are situated in Gujarat, Rajasthan, Sindh, Punjab region and in Tamil Nadu where it is known as Sungudi.
-It is known as chunri in Pakistan.
+Bandhani (also known as bandhej, bandhni, piliya, and chungidi) are a type of Indian tie-dye textiles.
+The fabric is made by pinching very small portions of cloth and tying them by plucking the cloth with the fingernails into many tiny bindings that form a figurative design to form an intricate pattern of dots.
+The cloth is then placed into different dye vats.

+Today, centers associated with bandhani making are mostly situated in Rajasthan and Gujarat, and also in Sindh and Tamil Nadu (where it is known as sungudi).

-Earliest evidence of Bandhani dates back to Indus Valley civilization where dyeing was done as early as 4000 B.C.
-The earliest example of the most pervasive type of Bandhani dots can be seen in the 6th century paintings depicting the life of Buddha found on the wall of Cave at Ajanta.
-Bandhani is also known as Bandhej Saree, Bandhni, Piliya, and Chungidi in Tamil and regional dialects.
-Other tying techniques include Mothra, Ekdali and Shikari depending on the manner in which the cloth is tied.
-The final products are known with various names including Khombi, Ghar Chola, Patori and Chandrokhani.
+Other tying techniques include mothra, ekdali and shikari depending on the manner in which the cloth is tied.
+The final products are known with various names including khombi, ghar chola, patori and chandrakhani.

 Etymology

 The term bandhani is derived from the Sanskrit verbal root bandh ("to bind, to tie").

 Overview

-Bandhani, tie dye drying in Jaipur.
+Bandhani, tie-dye drying in Jaipur.

-Group of women wearing Bandhani Sari, ca. 1855–1862.
+Group of women wearing bandhani sari, ca. 1855–1862.

-Group of women dressed in Bandhani Sari c.
+Group of women dressed in bandhani sari c.
 1855–1862.

-The art of Bandhani is a highly skilled process.
-The technique involves dyeing a fabric which is tied tightly with a thread at several points, thus producing a variety of patterns like Chandrakala, Bavan Baug, Shikari etcetera; depending on the manner in which the cloth is tied.
-The main colour used in Bandhana are yellow, red, blue, green and black.
+The art of bandhani is a highly skilled process.
+The technique involves dyeing a fabric which is tied tightly with a thread at several points, thus producing a variety of patterns like chandrakala, bavan baug, shikari etc.; depending on the manner in which the cloth is tied.
+The main colour used in bandhani are yellow, red, blue, green, and black.
 Each colour is traditionally tied to specific cultural meaning.
 Red is a symbol of marriage and is connected to rituals of married women, yellow stands for spring and is connected to both the season and childbirth, saffron is the colour of renouncer of the world and connects with warriors ready to give up their life in war or to yogis who give up worldly life, black and maroon are used for mourning.